Tsinghua-MARS-Lab/StateTransformer/README.md

 ## Dataset

 We process the dataset into the Hugging Face Dataset format.
 Click [here](http://180.167.251.46:880/NuPlanSTR/nuplan-v1.1_STR.zip) to download the NuPlan dataset.
+And [here](http://180.167.251.46:880/WOMDSTR/t4p_waymo_full.tar.gz) to download the Waymo Motion Open Dataset.
 Unzip the file and pass the path to the '--saved_dataset_folder' argument to use it.
 This dataset contains the training, validation, and the test set.